 At 9 AM the head guide will meet you in front of the Galice Resort.
 There is a restaurant and small store here where you can have breakfast and pick up any last minute items.

 Arrive dressed in your river clothes and eat a hearty breakfast before the 9 AM meeting.
 You will be given dry bags to transfer your personal items into and shown where to leave your car.
-A shuttle van will take you for a quick ride to the Almeda Bar put-in where you will meet the remaining guides, load the bags onto the rafts and get a thorough safety talk from your head guide.
+After loading all personal bags into a tailer you will take a quick van ride down to the river where you will meet the rest of your guides, load bags into the rafts, and get a thorough safety talk.

 On The River

-Breakfast is typically served around 8 AM and you’ll be on the river by 10 AM.
+Coffee is usually ready by 7 AM followed by a hearty breakfast served around 8 AM.
+Dishes get washed, kitchen packed up, and you’ll be on the river by about 10 AM.
 You will spend four to five hours a day rafting, depending on the stops you make along the way.
-Lunch will be served midday and you may take a few short hikes to waterfalls or various historical places.
+Stops could include hike on the Rogue River Trail or just a side creek, or even jumping rock.
+Lunch will be served riverside, midday.
+While is is being prepared there is time to swim, take a quick hike, or just relax on land.
 In the late afternoon, you’ll arrive to your campsite with plenty of time to hike, swim, play games or relax before dinner.
-If you are new to camping, the guides will be happy to answer any questions you may have about spending the night in the great outdoors.
+If you are new to camping, the guides will be happy to help set up your tent and answer any questions you may have about spending the night in the great outdoors.

 Boat Choices

-Paddle boats are fourteen to fifteen foot boats that are powered by the paddle strokes of the crew.
-The guide sits in the back and gives paddle commands to the four to seven paddlers.
+Paddle boats are fourteen to fifteen foot boats that are powered by the paddle strokes of the people inside the raft.
+The guide sits in the back (usually with two oars) and gives paddle commands to the two to eight paddlers on board.

-Oar boats are bigger boats that carry gear and supplies as well as passengers.
-A ride on an oar boat is an opportunity to relax, enjoy the scenery, or chat with friends and family.
+Oar boats are big boats that carry gear and supplies as well as passengers.
+Often called the princess raft; a ride on an oar boat is an opportunity to relax, enjoy the scenery, or chat with friends and family.

 Inflatable kayaks (“Duckies”) are the ultimate vessel for the active river runner.
-This is an opportunity to run the rapids under your own power and direction.
+This is an opportunity to run the rapids under your own power with a little direction from your “ducky momma.”
+Be ready to paddle hard, hit waves head on, all with a smile on your face.

 The Last Day